 In addition to the course requirements, under this plan students are required to write a thesis on a research topic in civil and environmental engineering supervised by the thesis adviser.
 An M.S. thesis committee reviews and approves the thesis.
 No oral examination is required.

 Civil Engineering Ph.D.
+Major Fields or Subdisciplines

 Environmental engineering, geotechnical engineering, hydrology and water resources engineering, structural/earthquake engineering, and structural mechanics.